jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

 KI : 4933f9c5a83e5718c52e54066dc78dcf
 OPC : fc632f97bd249ce0d16ba79e6505d300
 ```
-Now, we are ready for this part!
+Neat, now take out the USIM card and put it in your test UE/smartphone.
 Great job if you have followed along this far :)

 ### b.
-Configuration
+More Configuration

   There are in total of three configuration files to edit: epc.conf, enb.conf, and user_db.csv.
 "The eNB & EPC config files will need to be edited such that the MMC & MNC values are the same across both files.
 The user DB file needs to be updated so that it contains the credentials associated with the USIM card being used in the UE.
 (SRSRAN COTS UE Application Note)"